Inside: You can add a new honey super above the stack or beneath it. The bees will use it regardless of where you place it.

-A paper published in the American Bee Journal by Jennifer Berry and Keith Delaplane (2000) found no statistically significant differences in honey yield between the two methods of supering.
+A paper published in the American Bee Journal by Jennifer Berry and Keith Delaplane (2000) found no statistically significant differences in honey yield between the two methods.
 But still, the battle rages on.

-My own preference is for top supering–and weight is the reason.
-I don’t move honey-filled supers anymore than I have to.
+My own preference is for top supering—and weight is the reason.
+I don’t move honey-filled boxes any more than I need to.
 I usually put section honey supers directly above the brood nest.
 These act like queen excluders because queens don’t seem to like those little boxes.
-Once that super starts to fill I add either another section super or a shallow super, but I never need a queen excluder.
+Once that super starts to fill, I add either another section super or a shallow, but I never need a queen excluder.

 I’ve reduced travel stain over my section honey by giving the bees an upper entrance—one that opens directly above the highest honey super.
 It’s not a perfect solution, but it’s pretty good.

 For those of you who still can’t decide whether to super above or below, I strongly recommend doing both.
 Just trade some of the frames in the old super for frames in the new one.